George Gush

-George Gush (as of 1980) was the head of the history section of West Kent College's "Social and Academic Studies Department", and is now retired.
+George Gush (2 August 1935 – 8 June 2025) was a British historian.
+He was the head of the history section of West Kent College's "Social and Academic Studies Department".
 He is most notable for his work on wargaming.

-He is the founder of the Tunbridge Wells Wargames Society and was its chairman until 2007.
+He was the founder of the Tunbridge Wells Wargames Society (TWWS) and was its chairman until 2007.
 In its early days the society had met at George Gush's house.

+Gush died on 8 June 2025, at the age of 89.